-- 1) Navigate to the File menu on the ribbon bar. - 2) Select the App tab from the menu. - Click the Activate a License button located on the upper-right side of the menu (Error!
-Not a valid bookmark self-reference., Item 1).
-A new window will open to the Entitlement and License Manager. - 4) Click the Activate button and select the Activation Method (Error!
-Not a valid bookmark self-reference., Item2). - 5) Select Automatically to automatically license your product (Error!
-Not a valid bookmark self-reference., Item 3). - 6) Enter the activation code on the next screen (Error!
-Not a valid bookmark selfreference., Item 4)
+- 1. Navigate to the File menu on the ribbon bar. - 2.
+Select the App tab from the menu. - Click the Activate a License button located on the upper-right side of the menu (Figure 1, Item 1).
+A new window will open to the Entitlement and License Manager. - 4.
+Click the Activate button and select the Activation Method (Figure 1, Item2). - 5.
+Select Automatic Activation Using the Internet and then Next to automatically license your product (Figure 1, Item 3). - 6.
+Enter the activation code on the next screen (Figure 1, Item 4)

-Note: For more information on the manual activation of your software, please refer to GFK-3104.
+Note: For more information on the manual or automatic activation of your software, please refer to GFK-3104.